 Church @ Hanover & Paper Mailings

-For the ever popular monthly "Church at Hanover", which was meeting in the lounge at Hanover Gardens on the 4th Sunday of each month, up until February 2020, we await a risk assessment from the management of Hanover and plan to recommence in a safe and steady manner.
-Until that service begins again, we will continue to make monthly paper mailings available to those who request it, with a DIY service for use at home, and a month of Bible readings.
+For the ever popular monthly "Church at Hanover", which was meeting in the lounge at Hanover Gardens on the 4th Sunday of each month, up until February 2020, we are delighted that we will soon be able to recommence.
+The smaller Bible study afternoons are meeting again on the second Thursday of every month at 2pm.
+The Sunday morning service will reconvene with a special Harvest Service at 10:30am on Sunday 26 September 2021.
+The last DIY service for use at home will be sent in in August 2021, along with a month of Bible readings.
 Huge thanks are due to Jill Wright for preparing these monthly mailings so faithfully and capably all through lockdown!

 Service Rota - Most Up-to-date Information